kristenvaccaro/antisocial-computing/index.md

 Percentage | Activity
 --- | ---
 30% | Active Class Participation
-10% | Scribing
+10% | Critique
-10% | Presentation
+20% | Presentation
 20% | Lead Discussion
-30% | Final Project
+20% | Final Project
 OPTIONAL | Final Exam

 Readings should be completed before the start of class
-Written homeworks are due Friday 5 PM
+Written homeworks are due one week after the class where the reading is covered, 5PM

 Absence Policy: You will receive *3 free missing days* that can used to miss class (due to conference travel/attendance, illness, or any other committments).
 You do not need to contact us in advance to use those days, we will drop your lowest attendance scores.
+If you miss more than 3 days of class, you will lose 25% of the total participation portion of your grade for each day you miss.
+This means if you miss 7 days of class, you will earn a zero for the participation part of the grade.

-If you will miss more than 3 days of class (e.g., you contract COVID and need to quarantine), please contact us ASAP.
+If your absence is excused (e.g., you contract COVID and need to quarantine), please contact us ASAP; in this case, you will not lose points even if you already missed your 3 free classes.

 Late Policy: You will receive *5 free late days* that can be used for writing assignments.
 You do not need to contact us in advance to use those late days.
-Beyond those days, you receive a 10% penalty for each day late.

 ## Inclusion Statement
 It is my hope that we will develop a supportive learning community that will foster rich discussions through the sharing of personal ideas, experiences, and interpretations of the course material.
 Honesty, listening for understanding, a willingness to share your ideas, and respect for self and others are basic guidelines that can help create a positive learning environment.
 Your participation and feedback is important to the success of the course and I welcome your thoughts throughout the semester on how we might improve class processes that will encourage effective communication and dialogue.